 Jonathan Mueller is the Academic Administrator for The Academy, and lead teacher for our lower school classes.
 Jon is a seeker and a learner.
 He is as likely to be reading the memoirs of Antarctic explorers as those of Proust.
-He talks about language a lot.
+He talks about language a lot, and is currently working on his Masters of Liberal Arts at HBU.
 Jon and his wife Megan both graduated from Biola University, where he is a perpetual member of the Torrey Honors Institute.

-Kris Yee is a teaching assistant for The Academy, as well as an instructor for lower school classes.
+Kris Yee is an instructor for The Academy, teaching Great Books, Algebra, and Logic.
 He graduated magna cum laude from Biola University and is a perpetual member of the Torrey Honors Institute.
-He is currently one semester away from earning his Master of Arts in Philosophy from Houston Baptist University.
+He has a Master of Arts in Philosophy from Houston Baptist University and is currently working on a PhD in Great Books.
 With many years of experience working with young people, whether as a youth ministry intern, a tutor, or a camp counselor, Kris is deeply committed to impacting the lives of students.
 He loves going to punk shows, tends to cry when reading children’s literature, and finds the movie Hook to be consistently inspiring.